-You’re probably familiar with the benefits of having a credit card: convenience, rewards, purchase protection, a way to build credit history—the list goes on.
+You’re probably familiar with the benefits of having a credit card: convenience, rewards, protection against unauthorized use, a way to build credit history—the list goes on.
 However, are there benefits to having more than one credit card?
-And, if so, how many should you have?
+And if so, how many should you have?
 Read on to learn the benefits and drawbacks of carrying multiple cards.

 There are plenty of reasons to have more than one credit card.
-With multiple cards, you can:
+With multiple cards, you:

-- Improve your credit score.
-More credit cards give you more credit to spend.
-And, if you have modest spending habits, you’ll in turn improve your credit utilization ratio, which is calculated by dividing what you owe by your overall credit limit.
-A good utilization ratio is a great boost for your credit score.
+- may improve your credit score.
+More credit card accounts give you more available credit to use.
+And, if you have modest spending habits, you may be able to improve your credit utilization ratio, which is calculated by dividing what card balances you have by your total credit limit.
+A good credit utilization rate is a boon for your credit score.

-- Separate expense types by card.
+- can separate expense types by credit line.
 Do you run your own business?
-Carrying a second card for business expenses can make tax deductions a breeze—just keep your personal and business purchases on separate cards for easy itemization!
+Carrying a second card for business expenses can make tax deductions a breeze—just keep your personal everyday spending and business purchases on separate cards for easy record keeping!

-- Maximize your reward earnings.
-If you’re hoping to maximize your rewards earnings, then consider carrying multiple types of rewards cards.
-For example, you could fund your dinners with a card that earns extra points at restaurants and pay your way for other expenses with a general cash back card.
+- can maximize your rewards programs.
+If you’re hoping to maximize your perks, then consider carrying multiple rewards credit cards.
+For example, you could fund your dinners with a card that earns extra points at restaurants and pay for other expenses with a general cash-back card.

-- Keep a backup card.
-Sometimes a vendor only accepts one type of card, and sometimes you accidentally leave your main credit card in your car or on your kitchen counter.
-In either case, having a spare card on hand can be a lifesaver.
+- can keep a backup card.
+Sometimes a retailer only accepts one type of card (Visa® but not American Express®, for example).
+Sometimes you accidentally leave your main credit card in your car or on your kitchen counter.
+In either case, having a spare card on hand could be a lifesaver.

-For all the benefits of having multiple cards, there are also some potential challenges.
+For all the benefits of having multiple types of credit cards, there are also some potential challenges.
 You could:

-- See a temporary drop in your credit score.
-When you apply for a credit card, a hard inquiry is made on your credit history, which can temporarily knock a few points off your credit score.
-Opening a new account also lowers the average age of your credit accounts, which can also impact your score.
-For this reason, you may want to avoid opening a new card if you’re planning on applying for a loan in the near future.
+- see a temporary drop in your credit score.
+When you apply for a new credit card, a hard inquiry may be made on your credit file.
+This could temporarily knock a few points off your credit score.
+Opening a new account also lowers the average age of your credit accounts, which may impact your score.
+For this reason, you may want to avoid new credit card applications if you’re planning on applying for a loan in the near future.

-- Lose track of spending.
-Divvying your spending across multiple accounts can make it harder to keep track of how much money you’ve really spent.
-For example, three credit card statements with $400 balances each may give a different impression than a single $1,200 credit card statement.
-To avoid overspending, get in the habit of checking your account balances on a regular basis.
+- lose track of spending.
+Divvying your spending across multiple accounts can make it harder to keep track of how much of your money you’ve really spent.
+For example, 3 credit card statements with $400 balances each may give a different impression of your financial situation than $1,200 on a single credit card.
+To avoid overspending, get in the habit of checking your account balances on a regular basis—weekly, for example.

-- Mix up due dates.
-Since different cards may have different payment due dates, you’ll need to keep track to make sure you don’t miss any payments.
-Fortunately, many issuers allow you to set up automatic payments, so you won’t have to worry about missing a due date.
+- mix up due dates.
+Since different cards may have different payment due dates, you’ll need to keep track to make sure you don’t miss any monthly payments.
+Fortunately, many credit card issuers allow you to set up automatic payments, so you won’t have to worry about missing a due date.
 You can also contact your issuer to see if they’ll let you change your due date to keep your different cards on the same schedule.

-The number of credit cards you should have is up to you.
-It’s certainly possible to have an excellent credit score with just one credit card, but having multiple cards may suit your spending habits better and enable you to maximize your rewards strategy.
-If you’re unsure whether you have too many cards to handle, you can request a copy of your credit report from annualcreditreport.com and see if you have a warning about having “too many open revolving accounts.”
+Ultimately, it’s up to you to decide the number of credit cards you feel comfortable maintaining.
+It’s certainly possible to have an excellent credit score with just one credit card and you may also save on annual fees, but having multiple cards may suit your spending habits better and enable you to maximize your rewards strategy.